Capital: Road Town

 Starting a business in the BVI is also subject to strict requirements, particularly ownership and inclusion of locals on the development of business.

 If you are thinking about how to get to the BVI, the two preferred methods are Ferry and Airplane.
 Since American Airlines stopped flying to Tortola, you might consider flying to St. Thomas, then taking a ferry across when Preparing to Move to the Bitish Virgin Islands.

 Details on how to pick a bank can be found in the Money and Banking section.
 To get around, you will either need your own means of transportation or you can choose the adventurous option of hitch hiking.

 There are several providers for phone and internet services – note that you don’t pay for incoming calls.

-Utilities – all electricity in the BVI is provided by BVI Electricity Corporation; the water supply is utility water.
+Utilities – all electricity in the British Virgin Islands is provided by the Electricity Corporation; the water supply is utility water.

 If you plan to import your pet to the BVI, you have to obtain an import permit.